Shiro Games: Evoland 2

 In 2014 Shiro Games announced that they were working on a sequel to Evoland entitled Evoland 2: A Slight Case of Spacetime Continuum Disorder.
 The game would follow the same game play and format as the first game while introducing a more complex history, new forms of gameplay, and less linearity than its predecessor.
-The game was released on August 25, 2015.
+The game was released on 25 August 2015.

 Northgard

 Inspired by Nordic mythology, Northgard is a real-time strategy game where a Viking clan tries to take control over a wild continent.
-The game contains both single-player and multi-player modes, as well as a story-based campaign, with missions of increasing difficulty and complexity.
-In the story, the player plays as Rig, a prince who seeks to avenge the death of his father the High King at the hands of Hagen, the ruthless leader of Clan of the Raven.
-The young prince will sail to the island of Northgard to fulfill its mission, and in the process it will meet other clans and creatures.

-The site describes the game as follows: "After years of tireless explorations, brave Vikings have discovered a new land filled with mystery, danger and riches: Northgard.
-The boldest Northmen have set sail to explore and conquer these new shores, bring fame to their Clan and write history through conquest, trading, or devotion to the Gods.
-That is, if they can survive the dire wolves and undead warriors roaming the land, befriend or defeat the giants, and survive the harshest winters ever witnessed in the North."

-Northgard was first released on PC on March 7, 2018.
-Console versions followed with releases on the Xbox One on September 24, 2019, Nintendo Switch on September 26, 2019, and PlayStation 4 on October 3, 2019.
-Mobile versions were released for iOS devices on April 13, 2021 and Android devices on August 23, 2021.
+The game was first released on PC on 7 March 2018.
+Console versions followed with releases on the Xbox One on 24 September 2019, Nintendo Switch on 26 September 2019, and PlayStation 4 on 3 October 2019.
+Mobile versions were released for iOS devices on 13 April 2021, and Android devices on 23 August 2021.

 Darksburg

 In 2018 at Gamescom, Shiro Games announced the development of Darksburg, a cooperative survival game in a fantasy medieval setting.
 The early access version was released in February 2020.